Theme

 Broader than a single TTS demo

-The useful angle is the range of speech-output problems in one family: multilingual synthesis, voice cloning, long-form generation, dialogue, realtime responses, pronunciation or pause control, and generated sound effects.
+The range is the point: one family covers multilingual synthesis, voice cloning, long-form generation, dialogue, realtime responses, pronunciation or pause control, compact local speech, and generated sound effects.

 Availability